Adding collaboration to Pages

 pageFormat: 'A4',

-// Mirror the main editor's stack inside header/footer overlays so
+// Mirror the main editor's stack inside each sub-editor so the schema,

 }),